 Orphans since April 8, 1672, Jean-Baptiste de La Salle and his sisters and brothers were blessed with the tender love of their maternal grandmother, Perrette Lespagnol, whose ways and virtues kept them in mind of their mother’s.
 No doubt, they loved to gather around her and to accompany her to the little village church, saying their prayers along with her, devoutly kneeling, like her, at the foot of the altar at a place where a tablet would one day mark the spot where her husband’s heart, at his wish, was buried.
 For Jean Moët loved the land-workers and farm-hands of Brouillet.
 He was noble not only by title but, still more, by the virtuous qualities that adorned his life…

 A wall tablet on the right hand wall, near the sanctuary, has the following epitaph:

-Everything is humble in this fifteenth century church with its modest bell-tower.
-Likewise in this tiny village where flows the Brouillet, a stream finding its way into the Ardre, a tributary of the Mame.
-Humble too is the Moët residence, existing since the XVth century but now in a state of dilapidation: a magnificent staircase giving access to the master bedroom, and a great dovecote are the only remaining vestiges of its ancient splendor.
+Everything is humble in this 15th-century church with its modest bell tower, likewise in this tiny village where flows the Brouillet, a stream finding its way into the Ardre, a tributary of the Mame.
+Humble too is the Moët residence, existing since the XVth century but now in a state of dilapidation: a magnificent staircase giving access to the master bedroom and a great dovecote are the only remaining vestiges of its ancient splendor.